 Ken L. Burch.
-Mr. Burch's factors include being a successful local businessman with close ties to the community, knowledge of and history with the Company and the Company's extensive local shareholder base.
+Mr. Burch's factors include being a successful local businessman with close ties to the community, knowledge of and history with the Company's extensive local shareholder base.
 In addition, his substantial ownership of the Company's common stock serves to align his interests with the Company's shareholders.